The Health Insurance Marketplace & People with Diabetes

 How Does the Financial Help Work?

-U.S. citizens and lawfully-present immigrants with certain household incomes may qualify for help paying premiums through a newly created tax credit, with the most help for those with the lowest incomes.
+U.S. citizens and lawfully-present immigrants with certain household incomes may qualify for help paying premiums through a tax credit, with the most help for those with the lowest incomes.

 In addition, people with low incomes may also qualify for cost-sharing help to reduce out-of-pocket costs, such as deductibles and co-pays, for essential health benefits.

-The information below gives examples of two different family sizes and the household incomes which may qualify for financial help:
+The chart below gives examples of two different family sizes and the household incomes which may qualify for financial help:

-If you take the tax credit, changes to your family size or income, a new job that offers health insurance could mean you are getting the wrong amount of tax credit.
+If you take the tax credit, certain changes may affect your tax credit eligibility and amount, for example, changes to your family size or income, or if you become eligible for other coverage, such as a job-based plan or Medicare.
 To be sure you get the right amount and won’t have to repay any of the credit, it is important to call your state Marketplace when you have changes during the year.

 How Can I Sign Up for Coverage in the Marketplace?